Skip to main content

 2. 12-digit Express numbers can collide with old FedEx formats

 A very old 12-digit number can sometimes be ambiguous between Express and reused Ground.
-The add-on disambiguates server-side, but if you ever see Tracking number not found on a number you're sure is FedEx, the fix is to try =PKG_REFRESH(C2, "FedEx") once — it forces a fresh lookup and usually resolves.
+The add-on disambiguates server-side, but if you ever see Tracking number not found on a number you're sure is FedEx, click Your Package Tracker → Refresh Live Tracking in the menu — it forces a fresh registration and usually resolves the ambiguity.

 3. Freight pros need the full 9 digits, no prefix